Home appraisals aren’t always required

 For example, some Fannie Mae loans have a 3 percent down payment requirement.
 The fact that the buyer has a 3 percent investment makes the loan safer for the lender.
 But if a $97,000 property appraised for $100,000, basing the loan amount on the higher value would have the buyer putting zero down.
 This adds risk to the loan.

-Do we really need appraisals?
+Do mortgage borrowers really need appraisals?

 On the other hand, standard appraisals cost hundreds of dollars at a time when there are a lot of expenses for borrowers, and money can be tight.
 That might dull their appeal for many home buyers.